platisd/reverse-interview-questions/README.md

-# :arrows_counterclockwise: Reverse interview questions for Software Engineers
+# 🔄 Reverse interview questions for Software Engineers

 Questions **you** should ask when interviewed for a Software Engineering position.